 For years, it’s been a widely accepted fact that 1 in 4 restaurants fail within the first year.
 However, a study by two economists conducted on single-establishment restaurants from 1992-2011, debunked this data.
 The research shows that only 17% of restaurants close in the first year, not 90% as previously assumed.

 The failure rate for full-service restaurants appears to be the same as the failure rate for insurance agencies and brokerages.
 That said, there are some bitter facts that need to be faced.

 The Bitter Truth

-Define Your Target Customer
+Define Your Target Market

 One of the biggest mistakes that new restaurateurs make is going into business without having a clear picture of who they are trying to serve.
 No restaurant appeals to everyone equally, and trying to establish a business that offers something for everyone is the quickest way to skyrocket costs and kill a winning concept.